Year 4 – Spring

 What are we getting up to this term?

-Spellings – Spellings will be sent out on the second week of term (Friday 15th September) and spelling tests will continue to take place on Thursdays with the first test on Thursday 11th January.
+Spellings – Spellings will be sent out on the first week of term and spelling tests will continue to take place on Thursdays with the first test on Thursday 11th January.

 Reading comprehension – Reading comprehension tasks will continue to be set every Friday and then marked the following Friday as a class.
 The first comprehension will be due on Friday 12th January.